128technology/docs/docs/plugin_monitoring_agent.md

 | filter > parameter | string | The name of the parameter being referenced        |
 | filter > value | leaf-list | The list of values to be included in the match     |

-An example configuration of the metrics input looks as follows
+An example configuration of the metrics input looks as follows:

 ```config
 config